 Ah, atelophobia.
-You may not recognize the word, but if you’re a mom its definition will undoubtedly resonate.
+You may not recognize the word, but if you’re a mom, its definition will undoubtedly resonate.
 That meaning?
 The fear of imperfection.
 It’s a term that seems like it was made for motherhood, amirite?
 These tiny humans we get the privilege of raising — they don’t come with instructions.
 What’s up with that?
-You’d think after this long, someone would have nailed down this whole child-rearin’ gig.
+After this long, you’d think someone would have nailed down this whole child-rearin’ gig.
 Sadly, no. There are plenty of theories.
 Lots of good books, parenting courses, and experts sharing their knowledge on the subject.
 But no one really knows what it takes to grow an awesome kid.
 We’re all just fumbling our way through and hoping for the best.
-Your neighbor/sister/co-worker may look like they’ve got it all figured out (especially in those tiny squares on social media), but it’s all an illusion.
+Your neighbor/sister/co-worker may look like they’ve got it all figured out (especially in those tiny squares on social media), but it’s mostly an illusion.
 Promise.

 Enter atelophobia and how much it captures the parenting experience.